How to File a Lemon Law Claim in California.

 - Understand the Lemon Law.

-California’s Lemon Law provides protection to consumers who purchase or lease new or used vehicles that are still under the manufacturer’s warranty and have a defect that substantially impairs the use, value or safety of the vehicle.
+California’s Lemon Law provides protection to consumers who purchase or lease new or CPO Vehicles that are still under the manufacturer’s warranty and have a defect that substantially impairs the use, value or safety of the vehicle.
 If it cannot be fixed after a reasonable number of repair attempts, the law requires the manufacturer to provide a Lemon Law Buyback of a replacement vehicle of equal or lesser value, or a full refund, often including expenses you may have incurred due to the defect.

 - Keep all documentation.

 Keep a record of all repair orders, receipts, and other documents related to the vehicle’s repairs.
 This will help you build a strong case when filing a Lemon Law claim.

 - Give the manufacturer a reasonable number of attempts to repair the problem.